Don't Throw Away Your Right To Financial Privacy

 The Attorney General provides Consumer Alerts to inform the public of unfair, misleading or deceptive business practices, and to provide information and guidance on other issues of concern.
 Consumer Alerts are not legal advice, legal authority, or a binding legal opinion from the Department of Attorney General.

 The Attorney General's office advises consumers to learn about their right to say "no" to the sharing of their personal information by financial institutions.
-Beginning July 1, 2001, financial institutions are allowed to sell your personal information to unaffiliated companies - but before they do, they must notify you of their information-sharing practices and give you the opportunity to limit some of the trafficking in your personal information.
+Perhaps unknown to many consumers, financial institutions are allowed to sell your personal information to unaffiliated companies - but before they do, they must notify you of their information-sharing practices and give you the opportunity to limit some of the trafficking in your personal information.
 Do not throw out mail from banks, insurance companies, investment brokers, and other financial institutions until you have reviewed it for financial privacy information.
 If you do not exercise your right to say "no," these companies may begin selling your personal information to outside companies.

 Many financial institutions have voluntarily adopted stricter information sharing policies than the law now requires, but many have not.
 Only by reading the information you receive, and by asking questions of financial institutions, will you know how your institution uses your personal information and be able to decide whether to take your business elsewhere.

-The New Financial Privacy Laws - Good News And Bad For Consumers.
+The Financial Privacy Laws - Good News And Bad For Consumers.

 In passing the Gramm-Leach-Bliley Act of 1999, Congress repealed long-standing restrictions separating different sectors of the financial services industry.
 Now, banks, insurance companies and brokerage companies are allowed to merge or become corporate affiliates and to share consumers' personal information.
 (For example, a brokerage house or bank can now share information about a consumer's transactions with an affiliated insurance company.)